libp2p/specs/pubsub/README.md

 The `data` field is an opaque blob of data, it can contain any data that the publisher wants it to.

-The `seqno` field is a linearly increasing, number unique among messages originating from each given peer.
-No two messages on a pubsub topic from the same peer should have the same seqno value, however messages from different peers may have the same sequence number, so this number alone cannot be used to address messages.
-(Notably the 'timecache' in use by the floodsub implementation uses the concatenation of the seqno and the 'from' field)
+The `seqno` field is a linearly increasing number that is unique among messages originating from each given peer.
+No two messages on a pubsub topic from the same peer should have the same `seqno` value, however messages from different peers may have the same sequence number, so this number alone cannot be used to address messages.
+(Notably the 'timecache' in use by the floodsub implementation uses the concatenation of the `seqno` and the `from` field.)

 The `topicIDs` field specifies a set of topics that this message is being published to.